The Art of Naval Portraiture is explored in Katherine Gazzard's new book of National Maritime Museum artworks

 The name of the woman depicted is currently unknown.
 Her anonymity is typical of how women’s stories have historically been overlooked or disregarded in naval portraiture.
 The portrait was made by Joseph McCulloch in Chelsea in 1945, and I am hopeful that further research will reveal her identity."

-The Art of Naval Portraiture by Katherine Gazzard and published by the National Maritime Museum is available in hardback now.
+The Art of Naval Portraiture by Katherine Gazzard is available to buy now in hardback and published by the National Maritime Museum